IBM/WxCloud/README.md

 # WxCloudAutomate

-This package shows how to automate the creation WmCloud application and upload of services to webMethods.IO for MSR
+This package helps to automate the creation of WmCloud application and upload of services to webMethods.IO for Microservices Runtime (MSR).

 ![](./images/wmcloud_application.png)